ariondey/ariondey/README.md

 **Research**

 * [Mobility and Fall Prevention Research Laboratory](https://mfp.kch.illinois.edu/) (FA23-Present)
-  - Developining a model of fall risk and frailty using an analysis pipeline built in R.
+  - Developing a model of fall risk and frailty using an analysis pipeline built in R.
   - Characterizing differences in postural control in community dwelling older adults using clinical measures.
   - Model changes in postural control strategy using MATLAB stochastic control model.